Stress and family

 Love, passion, conflict, argument — it’s how we relate to each other.
 It’s how we bond and learn about one another.
 It’s how we develop as people and as a family.

-Whether it is an unexpected illness, bad grades, financial difficulties, or arguments over trash duty, each family will face stress together—it’s inevitable.
-Families that are prepared for these trying times come out the other side stronger and more prepared for future problems.
+Whether it is an unexpected illness, bad grades, financial difficulties, or arguments over trash duty, it’s inevitable that each family will face stress together.
+Families who are prepared for these trying times emerge stronger and more prepared for future problems.

 Here are some tips for helping your family handle stress and for dealing with stress that comes from your familial relationships.

 You know your children and spouse best.
 When they are acting differently or don’t seem to be themselves, you will likely pick up on that quickly.
-Instead of avoiding the obvious change, ask what’s going on.
-Moody teenagers may rebuff your query, but letting them know that you’re available to talk may encourage them to come around.
+Instead of avoiding the obvious, ask what’s going on.
+Moody teenagers may rebuff your questions, but letting them know that you’re available to talk may encourage them to come around.

 Living together as a family offers many opportunities to reduce the stress that naturally arises in family life.
 Spending time together, sharing chores, keeping communication channels open, and sitting down to an evening meal together several times a week all help to make your family life together less stressful and more pleasurable.